Delivering Constructive Criticism: A Guide For Effective Feedback

 Background on Constructive Criticism

-Providing constructive feedback is an important skill in the workplace.
+Providing constructive feedback is an essential skill in the workplace.
 It allows managers to shape their team’s development and align behaviors with organizational goals.

 Done correctly, it can improve morale, productivity, and results.